What Does an Art Gallery Registrar Do?

 - Detail-oriented: This skill is important if you're charged with restoration or physical care of priceless artworks.

 Being knowledgeable in international fine art shipping and domestic and international customs procedures is vitally necessary for this position.

 Various career opportunities exist for art gallery staff.
 According to the U.S. Bureau of Labor and Statistics, overall employment opportunities for arts professionals such as those working in art galleries and museums is projected to grow by about 12% from 2016 to 2026, which is faster than average for all occupations.
 This is at least partially due to an increasing public interest in art.

 Environment can vary depending on the job requirements of the institution.
 The role of registrar can sometimes require a fair deal of interaction with collectors and exhibitors and some travel to evaluate, but overall, however, this is a desk job.

 This is generally a full-time job that requires working regular business hours.
 You can expect to work weekends when and if the gallery is open, as well as some national holidays for the same reason.
-Galleries don't tend to close for lesser holidays Columbus Day.
+Galleries don't tend to close for holidays like Indigenous Peoples Day.